kos-lang/kos/doc/modules.md

 semaphore.prototype.acquire()
 -----------------------------

-    semaphore.prototype.acquire()
+    semaphore.prototype.acquire(count = 1)

-Decrements the semaphore value.
+Subtracts `count` from the semaphore value.

+`count` defaults to 1.
+If `count` is less than 1 or greater than 0x7FFFFFFF throws an exception.

 If the semaphore value is already 0, blocks until another thread increments it, then performs the decrement operation.
+This is repeated until the value has been decremented `count` times.
+The decrement operation is non-atomic meaning that if two threads are trying to acquire with `count > 1`, each of them could decrement the value by 1 multiple times.

 Returns `this` semaphore object.